-These are questions I get quite often, for example one of my readers, Sandra, recently asked: “I have a carton of chicken broth that is expired.
+One of my readers, Sandra, recently asked: “I have a carton of chicken broth that is expired.
 Is it safe to consume?
 What guidelines could I use to assess it?”

 What does the Best Before Date on Canned Goods Mean?

 Canned and tetra pak items are processed and packaged to prevent any microbial action from occurring inside the packaging.
 As long as the package is perfectly sealed and there are no punctures, the product inside will be safe from microbial action.
 As a result, food inside this type of packaging should be safe for decades.
 However, the quality, flavor, color, texture and nutrient content will deteriorate over time.
 Therefore, you should rotate your cans and follow the first in, first out rule to ensure you don’t end up in this predicament of having to determine if canned goods are too old to eat.